code-423n4/2024-09-kakarot/README.md

 ```bash
 make gas
 ```

-✅ SCOUTS: Add a screenshot of your terminal showing the gas report ✅ SCOUTS: Add a screenshot of your terminal showing the test coverage

 ## Miscellaneous
 Employees of Kakarot and employees' family members are ineligible to participate in this audit.